Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  634         }
  635     }
 ```

-At the rename stage, it manages serializing instructions and generate stalls
+It also manages serializing instructions and generate stalls
 to enforce serialization operation.
-For that purpose,
+To this end,
-rename stage provides associated functions and fields.
+it provides associated functions and fields.
+I will not cover the details here
-Because they are utilized later when each instruction is processed
+because they are utilized later when each instruction is processed
-by the rename stage's main loop, I will not cover the details here.
+by the rename stage's main loop,

 ### Checking availability of the LQ and SQ
 ```cpp